 - or that they will adversely impact on the individual because of personal circumstances.

 A senior member of staff who was not involved in the original decision will consider the appeal.
 They have discretion to quash or vary the restriction as they think best.
 They will make their decision based on the evidence available to them.
-They must advise the complainant in writing1 that either the restricted contact arrangements still apply or a different course of action has been agreed.
+They must advise the complainant in writing (this can be supplemented if written communication is not the most appropriate form for the individual) that either the restricted contact arrangements still apply or a different course of action has been agreed.

 We may review the restriction periodically or on further request after a period of time has passed.
 Each case is different.
 We will explain in the letter setting out the restriction what review process will be in place for that restriction and in what circumstances they could request this be reconsidered.